- Welcome from Dr. Luks

-	Vomiting: May be very disturbing, but will be short-lived: It will be over by the next morning.
-If your child vomits everything (including liquids), and is very young (under a year), however, dehydration may be a concern.
-If your child has one or two wet diapers that evening, and is otherwise cheerful and playful, you shouldn't worry.
+Vomiting: May be very disturbing, but will be short-lived and should be over by the next morning.
+If your child vomits everything (including liquids) and is very young (under a year), dehydration may be a concern.
+But, if your child has one or two wet diapers that evening, and is otherwise cheerful and playful, you shouldn't worry.
 If you're not sure, call us.

 Wound problems: There may be some mild redness at the wound, but this should improve within a day or two.
 There may also be a drop or two of clear fluid.
 If the redness gets worse, or the wound starts to drain more fluid (particularly if it is cloudy or bloody), you should call us.

 Pain: Your child will have surprisingly little pain beyond the first one to two days after the operation.
-If your child is older than one year, you received a prescription for acetaminophen with codeine; give him/her the prescribed dose, as often as every four hours.
+If your child is older than one year, you may have received a prescription for acetaminophen with codeine.
+Give him/her the prescribed dose, as often as every four hours.
 After 48 hours, plain acetaminophen will be sufficient.